Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-\begin{prop} Let $\Modi=(G,\ub,\xi)$ and $\Modi'=(G',\ub',\xi')$ be ordered indefinite good Morse data for a cobordism $\Cobb=(W,\sur)$.
-If on a small tubular neighborhood $U$ of $\sur$ we have $G|_U=G'|_U$ and $\xi|_U=\xi'|_U$, then $\Modi$ can be connected to $\Modi'$ by a sequence of critical point switches, critical point cancellations/creations, adding/removing regular values and left-right equivalences such that it stays indefinite and almost ordered throughout. \end{prop}
+\begin{prop} Let $\Modi=(G,\ub,\xi)$ and $\Modi'=(G',\ub',\xi')$ be ordered, indefinite and good Morse data for a stable cobordism $\Cobb=(W,\sur)$.
+Assume that on a tubular neighborhood $U$ of $\sur$ we have $G|_U=G'|_U$ and $\xi|_U=\xi'|_U$.
+Then $\Modi$ can be connected to $\Modi'$ by a sequence of Cerf moves such that it stays indefinite and almost ordered throughout.
+Further, the Cerf moves can be chosen so that the Morse function and the gradient-like vector field are not changed on $U$. \end{prop}